ggsava/block-this/README.md

 # IMPORTANT: SCAMMERS HAVE ASSUMED ACCESS OVER THE DOMAINS: https://www.block-this.com/ and https://savageorgiev.com/ (my personal site).
-## After discontinuing the project, scammers have taken hold of my old domain names and are pretending to be myself.
+## After discontinuing the project, scammers have taken hold of my old domain names and are pretending to be me.
 I have filed complaints with domain registrars, hosters and the law enforcement, but in the meanwhile be careful!

 Block This - a DNS based Ad Blocker for Android ( Abandoned )